lumpn/blog/README.md

 ## Why Github?

 I've maintained my own webserver and hosted my own website and blog for 20 years now.
-Things kept breaking.
+Things keep on breaking.
 Software was never meant for that kind of time frame.
 I want my articles to be available for at least another 20 years.
-Github will probably break as well, but at least it will be trivial to clone the repository.
+Github will probably break as well at some point, but at least it will be trivial to clone the repository.

 ## About me